oli-lang/oli-js/README.md

 Alias: `meta`
 Return: `mixed`

+Parse a given code and return an intermediate resultant object tree structure which includes meta data such as block operators, block expressions, references and attributes prefixed with `$$`

 #### compile(ast)
 Alias: `run`
+Return: `mixed`

 Process the given AST and return the compilation result.

-This method will **throw an expection** if a given AST node type is not supported

 #### tokens(code, options)
 Alias: `parseTokens`
+Return: `array`

-Returns a one-level collection of the existent tokens
+Returns a one-level objects collection with the existent tokens in the given code

 #### load(path, callback)
 Context: `browser`